The Apple ecosystem is renowned for its reliability and elegant design .

 - The screen remains black or displays a white screen, even if the Mac is turned on

-- The image is partial, distorted, or displayed with lines (flickering)
+- The image is partial, distorted, or displays with lines (flickering)

-- The screen works temporarily, then turns off
+- The screen works temporarily, then shuts off

-- On MacBook: Cracks, dead pixels, or missing backlighting
+- On MacBook: cracks, dead pixels, or missing backlight

 Tests and diagnostics

-- Connect an external display: if the external display is correct, the problem is with the panel or the cable.
+- Connect an external monitor: if the external display is correct, the problem is with the screen or the cable.

-- Run Apple Diagnostics to detect a display or HDR defect.
+- Launch Apple Diagnostics to detect a display or HDR defect.

-- Check the internal connectors (video cable) if they are accessible (near the hinge).
+- Check the internal connectors (video ribbon cable) if they are accessible (near the hinge).

-- In some cases, a simple recalibration or reset of the video controller (via SMC/PRAM) can help.
+- In some cases, a simple recalibration or reset of the video controller (via SMC/PRAM) may help.

 What to do next

-- If it is the video cable or internal connector, replace them or reconnect them properly.
+- If it's the video cable or the internal connector, replace them or reconnect them properly.

-- If the display logic board is faulty, it may require a motherboard or GPU replacement.
+- If the display logic board is faulty, this may require a motherboard or GPU component replacement.

 Good diagnostic practices and recommendations